Year-end and Tax Preparation

 Things to keep in mind when you review and tinker with your TAP:

-• It's important to pay yourself at least twice a month so you can meet your personal lifestyle obligations and don't dip arbitrarily into the business's cash drawer.
+- It's important to pay yourself at least twice a month so you can meet your personal lifestyle obligations and don't dip arbitrarily into the business's cash drawer.
 When you start managing your cash using this system, you might need to reduce your lifestyle expenses initially (but not for too long) until you get your business expenses under control by making hard decisions to ensure you get paid.
 I like to think of a business as a spoiled child always throwing temper tantrums to get what it wants, not needs.
 If you want a paycheque, you need to be in control of what the business needs.
+You call the shots which means some of the "extras" or "nice to haves" may have to wait for a bit.

 What's Great About This System: